 - Stir potatoes and add onions and bell pepper.
 After 5 minutes, add garlic.

 - Stir occasionally and cook an additional 3-5 minutes.

-- Potatoes: A variety of potatoes could be used but the cooking time may vary.
+- Potatoes: Use a variety of potatoes but the cooking time may vary.
 Sweet potatoes may take a little longer since they are a little more dense than white potatoes, but would be a great alternative for a slightly sweeter meal.
-Red potatoes would cook a little bit quicker, so the cooking time could be shortened or the potatoes could be cut into slightly larger pieces and cook at the same time as this.
+Red potatoes cook a little bit quicker.

 - Vegetables: Onions and garlic complement the potatoes perfectly and provide the foundation of flavor for the potatoes.
 Similar produce such as shallots or green onions would probably work pretty well as substitutions.
 Any kind of pepper would cook well in this dish such as jalapenos, red bell peppers, or even poblanos for a fun southwestern twist.